 - Both the parameters should be numbers.

 - If anyone parameter is not numeric then we will get “#NAME?” error value.

 - Both the parameters should have the same signs, either positive or negative if both signs are supplied in a single formula, then we will get the “#NUM!” error value.

 This has been a guide to MROUND Function in Excel.
-Here we learn how to use MROUND Function in Excel along with examples and downloadable excel template.
+Here we learn how to use MROUND Function in Excel along with examples and a downloadable template.
 You may learn more about excel from the following articles –